nobelium/hello_xmpp/README.md

 Hi everyone.
 This is my first shot at creating an xmpp client.
-This might be useful for newbies who wants to get their feet wet in the world of xmpp.
+This might be useful for newbies who wants to get their feet wet in the world of xmpp..

 Some thing about the script: